Yam1x/c2pie/README.md

     poetry run ruff check
     ```
+>[!WARNING]
 > Commands in further sections don't include `poetry run` by default as they are intended to be run from a Dev Container.
+Remember to add `poetry run`.

 ## Run test applications